 Banner Elk, North Carolina

 College students hoping to surround themselves with the nature of the Appalachians will have a lot to love about Lees-McRae College in Banner Elk, North Carolina.
 The small private college sits at the highest elevation of any school located east of the Mississippi.
 Its student body tends to be extremely outdoorsy, and even takes part in competition rock climbing.
-Perhaps not surprising is the fact Lees-McRae often attracts those interested in such degree programs as creative and fine arts, wildlife rehabilitation, and wildlife biology, to name but a few.
+Perhaps not surprising is the fact Lees-McRae often attracts those interested in such academic majors as creative and fine arts, wildlife rehabilitation, and wildlife biology, to name but a few.
 It also has one of the most beautiful campuses on our list.

 22. Brevard College

 For students who love the outdoors and seek an affordable college in the Appalachians, Brevard College is a great potential school.
 Located in the town of Brevard, the college is situated within easy access of:

 - Pisgah National Forest